 Sponsored annually by Delaware’s secretary of state, the Delaware Day Fourth Grade Competition encourages students to study the Constitution and to discover Delaware’s role in its writing and ratification.
 Students’ observations are presented in a panel display format that incorporates prose, artwork, songs and political cartoons.
 Each display is reviewed for historical accuracy, spelling, creativity and artistic merit.

-A ceremony will be held on Dec.
-7, 2019 at the Delaware Public Archives building in Dover to honor the participants in this year’s competition.
+A ceremony to honor the participants in this year’s competition will be held at 10 a.m. on Saturday, Dec.
+7, 2019 at the Delaware Public Archives building located at 121 Martin Luther King Jr. Blvd. in Dover.

 Go to the following for a full listing of exhibits and displays at the museums of the State of Delaware.